How does good networking work? Here are a few suggestions on how you can grow and strengthen your network.

 When that time comes, get to the point quickly and don’t hesitate.
 The longer you hold back with your request during the conversation, the more likely you are to run the risk of that conversation taking a different direction.
 Plus, you won’t really be listening, because in the back of your mind you’ll be busy trying to find the right moment to bring up the favour.

-The value of so-called weak ties is often underestimated.
+The value of so-called weak relationships is often underestimated.
 When it comes to networking, we tend to forget people with whom we are not so familiar or with whom we have irregular and infrequent contact.
 Yet it is precisely these relationships that can often be more helpful to us professionally than our closest friends: from a social and psychological perspective, most of the people we form strong bonds with are similar to us.
 Getting to know them is easy and being with them is so pleasant because they share our values and are often in a similar life situation.

 However, when it comes to getting fresh input, new opportunities and access to different ways of thinking, we’re better off if we interact with people we don’t see as often, who are not as similar to us, and who don’t know the same things or people as we do.
 A network can be career-enhancing if the majority of the people in it are not from the same industry, seniority level, stakeholder group or of the same age and gender.